 Fasting works as a challenge for the body.
 This doesn’t mean it makes it makes the body weaker.
 In the same way that you would not assume a runner to be doing harm to her body just because her legs are weak at the end of a training session, don’t be afraid of fasting.

 Fast Diet: Considerations

-??
-Metabolism is complex and its efficiency depends on many factors including: oxygen availability & insulin sensitivity.
-Practicing yoga, breathing exercise and cold exposure can be very useful towards improving metabolic efficiency and supporting a fasting practice.
+4 Metabolism is complex and its efficiency depends on many factors including oxygen availability & insulin sensitivity.
+Practicing yoga, breathing exercise and cold exposure can be very useful for improving metabolic efficiency and supporting a fasting practice.